 What’s the difference between shared hosting and cloud hosting?

-Shared hosting is multiple sites sharing the same server.
-Cloud hosting is multiple sites sharing the resources of multiple servers.
-The latter is decentralized and less prone to outages – if one server goes down another can pick up the slack.
+Shared hosting involves multiple sites sharing the same server.
+Cloud hosting involve multiple sites sharing the resources of multiple servers.
+Cloud hosting isn’t bound to one location, and is therefore less prone to outages – if one server goes down, another can pick up the slack.

 Can I change between hosting providers?

 Yes.
-It’s like moving house online.
-You sign up to a new provider, move your digital belongings to your new home, then cancel your agreement with the old provider.
-It can be a tad finicky, but you’d be surprised how simple it is at its core.
-Some providers, like HostGator, offer to make the move for you to sweeten the deal.
+It’s like moving house online – you sign up to a new provider, move your digital belongings to your new home, then cancel your agreement with the old provider.
+This may sound finicky, but you’d be surprised how simple it is.
+Some providers even offer to make the move for you.

 Can I host a website myself?

-It’s possible, but not recommended.
-At its heart good hosting is about accessibility.
-Anyone, anywhere should be able to access a website at any time.
-Setting up your own server requires a lot of technical knowhow.
-Odds are you’ll end up spending more for a less reliable server.
+It’s possible, but we don’t recommend it.
+At its heart, good hosting is about accessibility – anyone, anywhere should be able to access a website at any time.
+Setting up your own server requires a lot of technical knowhow, and chances are you’ll end up spending more for a less reliable server.